AstroiLL/tbot/README.md

 - When in SCREAM mode, the bot will echo your messages in ALL CAPS
 - The `/menu` command displays interactive inline buttons that navigate between two menus
 - The second menu includes a tutorial button that links to the Telegram Bot API documentation
+- All actions are logged to the console

-### Simple Bot (tbot-get.py)
+### Echo Bot (tbot-echobot.py)
 - Simple echo functionality for text messages
-- Basic command handling with a start command
+- Basic command handling with start and help commands
 - Uses environment variables for configuration
+- Proper logging setup with reduced httpx noise
+- Greets users with their name when they start the bot

 ## Project Structure

-- `tBot.py` - Main bot with advanced features
+- `tBot.py` - Main bot with advanced features (scream mode, menus)
-- `tbot-get.py` - Simple bot with basic functionality
+- `tbot-echobot.py` - Simple echo bot with basic functionality
 - `.env` - Environment variables file (contains your bot token)
 - `pyproject.toml` - Project dependencies and metadata
 - `.gitignore` - Files to ignore in git repository
 - `.python-version` - Python version specification
+- `uv.lock` - uv dependency lock file

 ## Development

 This project contains two different bot implementations:
-1. `tBot.py` - A more feature-rich implementation with advanced features
+1. `tBot.py` - A more feature-rich implementation with advanced features like scream mode and interactive menus
-2. `tbot-get.py` - A simpler implementation for basic bot functionality
+2. `tbot-echobot.py` - A simpler implementation based on the official python-telegram-bot example

+Both bots use:
+- Modern async/await syntax
+- Environment variables for configuration
+- Proper logging setup
+- Type hints for better code quality

 For larger bots, consider organizing features into separate modules.